 What internal or external data has been considered?
 What does this data tell us?

-N/A
+Impacts of Air Pollution Across the Life Course - Evidence Highlight Note - summarises the available evidence of the impacts of air pollution on health, and the disproportionate impact on vulnerable groups.

 What consultation and engagement has been undertaken with officers and partner organisations?

-N/A
+Projects within the programme have undergone their own consultation process with relevant officers as part of the project governance.

-What consultation and engagement has been undertaken with people who may be impacted by this
+What consultation and engagement has been undertaken with people who may be impacted by this policy?

-policy?

-N/A
+None to date.

 What can be done to remove or reduce any negative impacts of this policy (if applicable)?

 N/A

 With mitigations in place, what is the new overall rating of High

 the negative impact(s)?
 Medium

 Low

 Negative Impact Removed